 Regional Economic Development Grants

-Delivered locally by the Wheatbelt Development Commission, up to $150,000 is available for individual projects that contribute to increasing or sustaining jobs, expanding or diversifying industry, developing skills or capability, increasing business productivity and attracting new investment to the regions.
+The RED Grants program supports initiatives driven by regional organisations that create real economic impact and employment opportunities.
+Up to $250,000 is available for individual projects that contribute to increasing or sustaining jobs, expanding or diversifying industry, developing skills or capability, increasing business productivity and attracting new investment to the region.

 HELPFUL INFORMATION FOR GRANT APPLICANTS